 The design for which certain Psalms have been collected into one volume was not to preserve, for the use of the church, all the songs composed by holy men of God moved by the Holy Ghost.
 In that case, there would have been no necessity for inserting any Psalm which had already found a place in the inspired record.
 The introduction of such must be considered a very unprofitable repetition.
-But, as we have already observed, the eighteenth Psalm is to be found in the second book of Samuel, the ninetysixth, part of the hundred and fifth, and a few verses of the hundred and sixth are to be found in the second Book of Chronicles.
+But, as we have already observed, the eighteenth Psalm is to be found in the second book of Samuel, the ninety-sixth, part of the hundred and fifth and a few verses of the hundred and sixth, are to be found in the second book of Chronicles.

-The design was not to bring together the detuched productions of one inspired penman.
+The design was not to bring together the detached productions of one inspired penman.
 The Psalms are the productions of various writers, from the days of Moses, to whom the ninetieth Psalm is generally ascribed, till the time of Ezra, subsequent to the return from Babylon.

-The design was not to furnish one complete view of inspired songs.
-Then there would not have been the omissions to which I have before referred.
+The design was not to furnish one complete view

+of inspired songs.
+Then there would not have been any of the omissions to which I have before referred.

-There remains only one other supposition of which I am aware,-that the church might be furnished with such a collection as contained the Psalms designed for regular and standing use, in her public and social services; and that the error might be prevented either of inadvertently introducing some, though inspired, not intended for general and standing use, or of omitting some designed for social worship and adapted to that end.
-The admission of a song into the scripture may infer its inspiration; but its admission into the Book of Ps ilms, proves at once its inspiration and adaptation, according to the spirit, to the services of the sanctuary: the exclusion of one from the general collection, whilst it does not invalidate its claim to inspiration, seems to show that its use as a song was private and temporary.
+There remains only one other supposition of which I am aware-that the church might be furnished with such a collection as contained the Psalms designed for regular and standing use, in her public and social services; and that the error might be prevented, either of inadvertently introducing some, though inspired, not intended for general and permanent use, or of omitting some designed for social worship, and adapted to that end.
+The admission of a song into the Scripture may, or may not, infer its inspiration; but its admission into the Book of Psalms proves at once its inspiration and adaptation, according to the mind of the spirit, to the services of the sanctuary: the exclusion of one from the general collection, whilst it does not invalidate its claim to inspiration, seems to show that its use as a song was private and temporary.
+(1)

-But perhaps more than enough has been said to prove that the Book of Psalms was written, with the intention of being sung by the church to the praise of him by whom they were indited.
-Is it then too much to infer that an inspired collection of Psalms or Hymns was necessary : that the wisdom of man was not adequate to the task of producing such songs, as might be sung without fear in the presence of a holy and a jealous church in her holy exercises of praise, could not be entrusted even to the new creature, so long as the law in the members is warring against the law in the mind, and leading into captivity to the law of sin and death :- and that therefore God has perfected, having expressly required his people to sing praise, that which was too great for weak men, too sacred that it should be exposed to the impress of an unclean hand?
+But perhaps more than enough has been said to prove that the Book of Psalms was written with the intention of being sung by the church, to the praise of Him by whom they were indited.
+Is it, then, too much, to infer that an inspired collection of psalms or hymns was necessary? that the wisdom of man was not adequate to the task of producing such songs as might be sung without fear in the presence of a holy and a jealous God? that the important work of writing for the church in her holy exercises of praise could not be intrusted even to the new creature, so long as the law in the members is warring against the law in the mind, and leading into captivity to the law of sin and death? and that, therefore, God has perfected, having expressly required his people to sing praise, that which was too great for weak men, too sacred that it should be exposed to the impress of an unclean hand?

-A heathen Poet, writing respecting the machinery and composition of dramatic works, lays down this very judicious rule :---
+A heathen poet, writing respecting the machinery and composition of dramatic works, lays down this very judicious rule :---

-"Nec Deus intersit, nisi dignus vindice nodus Inciderit."------
+"Nec Deus intersit, nisi dignus vindice nodus Inciderit."